-The department has 15 faculty members, of them 14 are PhD holders.
-The faculty members have competence in Core areas of Biotechnology viz.
+The department has 15 faculty members with PhD.
+The faculty members are competent in Core Biotechnology, viz.
 Food and Agricultural Biotechnology, Health and Medical Biotechnology & Environmental Biotechnology and Bioprocess Engineering.
 The department research is focused towards these core areas and funded by national and state funding agencies like DST, KBITS, AICTE, VGST, VTU and RGUHS.